-The authors would like to thank everyone with whom they have discussed the Zerocash and Zcash protocol designs; in addition to the preceding, this includes Mike Perry, Isis Lovecruft, Leif Ryge, Andrew Miller, Samantha Hulsey, jl777, Ben Blaxill, Alex Balducci, Jake Tarren, Solar Designer, Ling Ren, Alison Stevenson, John Tromp, Paige Peterson, Maureen Walsh, Jack Gavigan, Filippo Valsorda, Zaki Manian, Tracy Hu, Brian Warner, Mary Maller, Michael Dixon, Andrew Poelstra, and no doubt others.
+The authors would like to thank everyone with whom they have discussed the Zerocash and Zcash protocol designs; in addition to the preceding, this includes Mike Perry, isis agora lovecruft, Leif Ryge, Andrew Miller, Samantha Hulsey, jl777, Ben Blaxill, Alex Balducci, Jake Tarren, Solar Designer, Ling Ren, Alison Stevenson, John Tromp, Paige Peterson, Maureen Walsh, Jack Gavigan, Filippo Valsorda, Zaki Manian, Tracy Hu, Brian Warner, Mary Maller, Michael Dixon, Andrew Poelstra, Eirik Ogilvie-Wigley, Benjamin Winston, and no doubt others.
 We would also like to thank the designers and developers of Bitcoin.

-Zcash has benefited from security audits performed by NCC Group, Coinspect, Least Authority, Mary Maller, and Kudelski Security.
+Zcash has benefited from security audits performed by NCC Group, Coinspect, Least Authority, Mary Maller, Kudelski Security, and QED-it.

 The Faerie Gold attack was found by Zooko Wilcox; subsequent analysis of variations on the attack was performed by Daira Hopwood and Sean Bowe.
 The internal hash collision attack was found by Taylor Hornby.
-The error in the Zerocash proof of Balance relating to collision resistance of PRFaddr was found by Daira Hopwood.
+The error in the Zerocash proof of Balance relating to collision resistance of PRF^{addr} was found by Daira Hopwood.
 The errors in the proof of Ledger Indistinguishability mentioned in §7.6 'Changes to PRF inputs and truncation' on p.
-49 were also found by Daira Hopwood.
+50 were also found by Daira Hopwood.